Lucretiel/lazy_format/README.md

 # lazy_format

 A `[no_std]` library for lazily formatting things.
-Because allocating temporary strings is bad for your health.
+Because allocating temporary strings just to write them to a buffered stream is bad for your health.

 ```rust
 use std::io;